 Carali McCall (b.
 1981, Canada) is a London based artist whose practice is engaged in drawing and performance.
-Awarded her MFA at Slade School of Art and PhD at Central Saint Martins, McCall is involved in rigorous academic research and presents her work alongside a range of audiences and disciplines; represented by Woolff Gallery, London and Mac I Gryder Gallery, New Orleans; McCall is currently co-authoring a Bloomsbury publication, titled Performance Drawing: New Practices since 1945; and has recently been awarded Arts Council England funding for her artwork, Run Vertical (Running up the side of a Building).
+Awarded her MFA at Slade School of Art and PhD at Central Saint Martins, McCall is involved in rigorous academic research and presents her work alongside a range of audiences and disciplines; represented by Woolff Gallery in the UK, and Gryder Gallery in USA; McCall is co-author of the Bloomsbury publication, Performance Drawing: New Practices since 1945; and has recently been awarded Arts Council England funding for her artwork, RUN VERTICAL (Running up the Side of a Building).

 McCall began her ‘Circle Drawing' artworks in 2004 where she focuses on the durational element and physical process of drawing; this is a series of works using graphite on paper, drawing a continuous line her full arm's length in a circular motion to the point of complete exhaustion.
 Influenced and shaped by the landscape of performance art and the conceptual thinking of the 'line', McCall's work has consequently interrogated how the body moves through space; using (herself) the runner to articulate a form of drawing that tests the body’s physical limits.
 McCall has made works that involve running over snow-covered flat Canadian landscapes, through tunnels, and across horizon lines to explore the performative.
 Vital in articulating ‘running as drawing’ is the notion of a conscious act and the questioning how using the discipline of training can introduce new ways of understanding the body.